 '''

-\label{local_constants} \begin{tabular}{ll} $\mathsf{Model.AcceptedSolutionStatus}$ - Set the accepted solution status. \\ $\mathsf{Model.BreakSolver}$ - Request that the solver terminates as soon as possible. \\ $\mathsf{Model.Clone}$ - Return a copy of the model. \\ \end{tabular}
+Model.acceptedSolutionStatus - Set the accepted solution status.

+Model.breakSolver - Request that the solver terminates as soon as possible.

+Model.clone - Return a copy of the model.

 '''

-''' Model.DataReport - Print out a report about problem data.
-Model.
-Disjunction - Create a new disjunctive constraint in the model.
-Model.
-Dispose - Destroy the Model object Model.
-DualObjValue - Get the dual objective value in the current solution.
-Model.FlushParameters - Flush all parameters to the underlying task.
-Model.
-FlushSolutions - If any solution values have been provided, flush those values to the underlying task.
-Model.
-GetAcceptedSolutionStatus - Get the accepted solution status.
-Model.
-GetConstraint - Get the constraint matching the given name or linear index.
-Model.
-GetDualSolutionStatus - Return the status of the dual solution.
-Model.
-Get Name - Return the model name, or an empty string if it has not been set.
-Model.
-GetParameter - Get the parameter matching the given name.
-Model.
-GetPrimalSolutionStatus - Return the status of the primal solution.
-Model.
-GetProblemStatus - Return the status of the problem.
-Model.
-GetSolverDoubleInfo - Fetch a solution information item from the solver Model.
-GetSolverIntInfo - Fetch a solution information item from the solver Model.
-GetSolverLIntInfo - Fetch a solution information item from the solver Model.
-GetTask - Return the underlying MOSEK task object.
-Model.
-Get Variable - Get the variable matching the given name or linear index.
-Model.
-HasConstraint - Check whether the model contains a constraint with a given name.
-Model.
-HasParameter - Check whether the model contains a parameter with a given name.
-Model.
-Has Variable - Check whether the model contains a variable with a given name.
-Model.
-Objective - Replace the objective expression.
-Model.OptserverHost - Specify an OptServer for remote calls.
-Model.
-Parameter - Create a new parameter in the model.
-Model.
-PrimalObjValue - Get the primal objective value in the current solution.
-Model.
-Selected Solution - Chooses a solution.
-Model.SetCallbackHandler - Attach a progress callback handler. {\it Model.SetDataCallbackHandler} - {\it Attach} \ a \ data \ callback \ handler.
-Model.SetLogHandler - Attach a log handler.
-Model.SetSolverParam - Set a solver parameter Model.
-Solve - Attempt to optimize the model.
-Model.
-UpdateObjective - Update part of the objective.
-Model.
-Variable - Create a new variable in the model.
-Model.
-WriteTask - Dump the current solver task to a file.
-Model.
-WriteTaskStream - Write the current solver task to a stream.
-Static members Model.
-GetVersion - Return MOSEK version.
-Model.
-Putlicensecode - Set the license code in the global environment.
-Model.
-Putlicensepath - Set the license path in the global environment.
-Model.
-Putlicensewait - Set the license wait flag in the global environment.
-Model.
-SolveBatch - Attempt to optimize a collection of models in parallel. '''
+''' Model.constraint - Create a new constraint in the model.
+Model.dataReport - Print out a report about problem data.
+Model. disjunction - Create a new disjunctive constraint in the model.
+Model.dispose - Destroy the Model object Model. dualObjValue - Get the dual objective value in the current solution.
+Model. flushParameters - Flush all parameters to the underlying task.
+Model. flushSolutions - If any solution values have been provided, flush those values to the underlying task.
+Model.getAcceptedSolutionStatus - Get the accepted solution status.
+Model. getConstraint - Get the constraint matching the given name or linear index.
+Model.getDualSolutionStatus - Return the status of the dual solution.
+Model. getName - Return the model name, or an empty string if it has not been set.
+Model.getParameter - Get the parameter matching the given name.
+Model.getPrimalSolutionStatus - Return the status of the primal solution.
+Model.getProblemStatus - Return the status of the problem.
+Model.getSolverDoubleInfo - Fetch a solution information item from the solver Model.getSolverIntInfo - Fetch a solution information item from the solver Model. getSolverLIntInfo - Fetch a solution information item from the solver Model.getTask - Return the underlying MOSEK task object.
+Model. qet Variable - Get the variable matching the given name or linear index.
+Model.hasConstraint - Check whether the model contains a constraint with a given name.
+Model.hasParameter - Check whether the model contains a parameter with a given Model.hasVariable - Check whether the model contains a variable with a given name.
+Model. objective - Replace the objective expression.
+Model.optserverHost - Specify an OptServer for remote calls.
+Model.parameter - Create a new parameter in the model.
+Model. primalObjValue - Get the primal objective value in the current solution.
+Model.selectedSolution - Chooses a solution.
+Model.setCallbackHandler - Attach a progress callback handler. {\it Model.setDataCallbackHandler} - {\it Attach} \ a \ data \ callback \ handler.
+Model.setLogHandler - Attach a log handler.
+Model.setSolverParam - Set a solver parameter Model.solve - Attempt to optimize the model.
+Model.updateObjective - Update part of the objective.
+Model.variable - Create a new variable in the model.
+Model.writeTask - Dump the current solver task to a file.
+Model.writeTaskStream - Write the current solver task to a stream.
+Static members Model.getVersion - Return MOSEK version.
+Model.putlicensecode - Set the license code in the global environment.
+Model.putlicensepath - Set the license path in the global environment.
+Model.putlicensewait - Set the license wait flag in the global environment.
+Model.solveBatch - Attempt to optimize a collection of models in parallel. '''